Walter Olkewicz

 Walter Olkewicz (May 14, 1948 – April 6, 2021) was an American character actor.
-He played Marko in the short-lived TV series Wizards and Warriors and Coach Wordman in the feature film Making the Grade.
+He is perhaps best-known for his role as Jacques Renault, a suspect in the murder of Laura Palmer, in the first season of Twin Peaks.
+He also played Marko in the short-lived TV series Wizards and Warriors and Coach Wordman in the feature film Making the Grade.

 Biography

 Olkewicz was born in Bayonne, New Jersey, and attended a Catholic grammar school there and St. Peter's Preparatory School in Jersey City before graduating from Bayonne High School in 1965.
 He continued his education at Saint Mary of the Plains College in Dodge City, Kansas and at Colorado State University.
 During his high-school years, he was active in plays.
 Before he began acting professionally, Olkewicz sold insurance, sold office supplies, and drove a taxi.

 Early in his career, Olkewicz acted with improv and other groups.
 He co-founded the improvisational group Saturday Bath, which had a national tour that lasted more than a year.Originally billed as Ray Holland, He appeared in the films Futureworld (1976), The Greatest (1977), Summer Camp (1979), Hot T-Shirts (1981), Circle of Power (1981), and The Client (1994).

 Olkewicz guest-starred in many TV shows, including Barney Miller (two episodes), Night Court, Seinfeld, ER, and Who's the Boss?.
 He was a semi-regular performer on Dolly Parton's 1987–88 variety show Dolly! and played the key role of Dougie Boudreau in the first four seasons of Grace Under Fire.
-He also played gangster Jacques Renault on Twin Peaks (1990).
+In 1990, he played Jacques Renault on Twin Peaks, where he was considered a key suspect in the murder of the show's central character, Laura Palmer.

+Death

 Olkewicz died at his Reseda, California, home after a long illness on April 6, 2021, at age 72.
 His son, Zac Olkewicz, is a screenwriter.
 During the time of his illness, he crafted a series of YouTube videos reaching out to all of his friends from his years of work, hoping that someone he knew would help him.
 The video messages were posted as being meant for Steven Spielberg, Danny DeVito, Dolly Parton, Tommy Lee Jones, and John Goodman, among many others.
 He spoke of his illness and struggling to get back into work, the pain that he was in, and his substantial number of knee surgeries (19 at that point as he states), as well as his resulting insurance-related financial losses.
 In his message to John Larroquette, he said he'd been out of work approximately 12 years because he was too sick to go on, with the exception of two episodes of the 2017 revival of Twin Peaks.
 His final video was posted as "Message to Sam Elliott."